chaos-mesh/website/versioned_docs/version-2.0.1/faqs.md

 ### Q: If I do not have deployed Kubernetes clusters, can I use Chaos Mesh to create chaos experiments?

-No. Instead, you could use [`chaosd`](https://github.com/chaos-mesh/chaosd/) to inject failures to a physical node.
+No. Instead, you could use [`chaosd`](https://github.com/chaos-mesh/chaosd/) to inject failures without kubernetes.

 ### Q: I have deployed Chaos Mesh and created PodChaos experiments successfully, but I still failed in creating NetworkChaos/TimeChaos Experiment.
 The log is shown as below: